Roxanne Dryden-Edwards, MD

 There are a number of theories about what can cause agoraphobia.
 One hypothesis is that agoraphobia develops in response to repeated exposure to anxiety-provoking events.
 Mental-health theory that focuses on how individuals react to internal emotional conflicts (psychoanalytic theory) describes agoraphobia as the result of a feeling of emptiness that comes from an unresolved Oedipal conflict, which is a struggle between the feelings the person has toward the opposite-sex parent and a sense of competition with the same-sex parent.
 Although agoraphobia, like other mental disorders, is caused by a number of factors, it also tends to run in families, and for some people, may have a clear genetic factor contributing to its development.

 What are the symptoms of agoraphobia?

 The symptoms of agoraphobia include anxiety that one will have a panic attack when in a situation from which escape is not possible or is difficult or embarrassing.
-The panic attack associated with agoraphobia, like all panic attacks, may involve intense fear, disorientation, rapid heart beat, dizziness, or diarrhea.
+Examples of such situations include using public transportation, being in open or enclosed places, being in a crowd, or outside of the home alone.
+The panic attacks that can be associated with agoraphobia, like all panic attacks, may involve intense fear, disorientation, rapid heartbeat, dizziness, or diarrhea.
 Agoraphobic individuals often begin to avoid the situations that provoke these reactions.
-Interestingly, the situations that are often avoided by people with agoraphobia and the environments which cause people with balance disorders to feel disoriented are quite similar.
-This leads some cases of agoraphobia to be considered as vestibular function agoraphobia.
+Interestingly, the situations that people with agoraphobia avoid and the environments that cause people with balance disorders to feel disoriented are quite similar.
+This leads some cases of agoraphobia to be considered as vestibular function (related to balance disorders) agoraphobia.

 Viewers share their comments